mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 P(a + t) da = P(a) \frac{F(a + t)}{F(a)}e^{-\mu t} da.
 $$
-What this equation shows is a relationship that connects the probability of having a life time of $a + t$ with a probability of having a shorter life time
+What this equation shows is a relationship that connects the probability of having a lifetime of $a + t$ with a probability of having a shorter lifetime
 $a$ and the growth of the population.
 If we take $t$ to be very small, specifically if we assume $t \ll \mu^{-1}$ we can Taylor expand around $a$ the following terms: